FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ## Room Graphic Engine

-Along with the audio modelling engine, one of Spat's key features is its ability to model a high definition graphical representation of the virtual space inside each Room.
+Along with the audio modelling engine, one of SPAT's key features is its ability to model a high definition graphical representation of the virtual space inside each Room.
 We can intuitively interact and move sources and 'camera view' directly with our mouse.
 Move a source by grabbing its 'emitter' object or in the case of a grouped source grab any one of the emitters that belong to the group.
 Alternatively, sources can be positioned by manipulating their coordinate related source parameter controls (see [ Radiation section](6_Spat_Environment_6_6_Source_6_6_Source?id=radiation)).

 ![](include/SpatRevolution_UserGuide_-096.jpg)

 ## Room 3D View

 The camera angle of the 3D scene can be moved continuously using a **controldrag** mouse or trackpad gesture applied directly onto the Room view.
 This will reposition the camera.
 A _forwards and backwards scroll_ on the mouse or trackpad will zoom the camera in and out of the scene.
 We can also move the 3D view with <code>Shift</code> and a **controldrag** mouse.
 Furthermore, a change (or resetting) of view orientation can be selected from the _View_ pull down menu, to show 'Top/Down' view of the scene.

 ![](include/SpatRevolution_UserGuide_-098.jpg)